Am0rphous/Awesome/README.md

 ## Desktop Customization
 - [Barrier](https://github.com/debauchee/barrier) - Share your mouse and keyboard between computers. _Barrier is software that mimics the functionality of a KVM switch, which historically would allow you to use a single keyboard and mouse to control multiple computers by physically turning a dial on the box to switch the machine you're controlling at any given moment._
   - [Barrier doc](https://github.com/debauchee/barrier/tree/master/doc)
-- [Conky](https://github.com/brndnmtthws/conky) - Light-weight system monitor for X-
+- [Conky](https://github.com/brndnmtthws/conky) - Light-weight system monitor for X
 - [Conky-Colors](https://github.com/helmuthdu/conky_colors) - easier way to configure Conky.
 - [Docky](https://gitlab.com/docky-dock-app-linux/docky) - Docky is a full fledged dock application that makes opening common applications and managing windows easier and quicker.
 The official project is abandoned, so we forked it to keep the project alive.
 - [GKrellM](http://gkrellm.srcbox.net/) - single process stack of system monitors.
 - [Hardcode-Tray](https://github.com/bilelmoussaoui/Hardcode-Tray) - Fixes Hardcoded tray icons in Linux.
 - [Hypr](https://github.com/hyprwm/Hypr) - Hypr is a tiling window manager written in modern C++.
 - [Hyprland](https://github.com/hyprwm/Hyprland) - Hyprland is a dynamic tiling Wayland compositor that doesn't sacrifice on its looks.
-- [komorebi](https://github.com/cheesecakeufo/komorebi) - A beautiful and customizable wallpapers manager for Linux
 - [latte-dock](https://github.com/KDE/latte-dock) - Replacement dock for Plasma desktops, providing an elegant and intuitive experience for your tasks and plasmoids
 - [linux-desktop-environment-tool-cli](https://github.com/LinuxEuphony/linux-desktop-environment-tool-cli) - This script helps Debian and Ubuntu users install the below desktop environments from a list of options on a terminal menu.
 It also has an uninstall option for the installed desktop environments.
 The script will update system packages and upgrade software packages before installing or uninstalling any desktop environment.
 - [Plank](https://github.com/ricotz/plank) - Simple dock.
 Configure `plank   --preferences`